 required | A valid URL configured in the oauth client.
 This must match exactly the URL passed to the authorization endpoint in the first step |

-from the above step to the access_token
+You can now exchange the authorization_code from the above step to the access_token by making a POST request to the

 token URL.